radiantearth/stac-spec/catalog-spec/README.md

 fields with Catalogs and therefore every Collection is also a valid Catalog.

 Catalogs are designed so that a simple file server on the web or object store like Amazon S3 can store JSON that defines a full Catalog.
-More dynamic services can also return a Catalog structure, and the [STAC API](../api-spec/) folder contains an OpenAPI definition of the standard way to do this, at the `/` endpoint.
+More dynamic services can also return a Catalog structure, and the [STAC API](https://github.com/radiantearth/stac-api-spec) specification contains an OpenAPI definition of the standard way to do this, at the `/` endpoint.

 ## In this directory